AlexParshh/QuickTube/README.md

 * The Chrome Storage API was used to store and retrieve summaries from already-summarized videos, to avoid the need to re summarize.
 * The Youtube Data API v3 was used to check if a current video has an available transcript, it was also used to fetch that transcript for summarization.
 * Google Oauth was used to authorize some API's such as the youtube data v3 or the user basic information API.
+* Deep learning punctuation API was used to punctuate auto-generated captions.

 ## Usage ##